How to decide if something is a scam before it breaks your heart and the bank…

 “Stop trying to scam me.”

 First things first, we need to make sure we understand what a scam is.
 Currently, any time someone feels like they don’t appreciate what you’re selling you can be accused of trying to scam someone.
-In the case of network marketers and multi level marketers they are accused of participating in pyramid schemes.

 The first, and most obvious, red flag that indicates a scam is the offer, business, deal that is too good to be true.

 You are not that special that this once in a lifetime deal is only going to work for you, belong to you, or catapult you to greatness.
 Offers such as:

 “Copy information from a Google Sheet into a Google Doc, 200 entries, $1000.00 USD”